This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 To keep this keto-friendly, you can add other toppings like sour cream and guacamole, but this is optional.
 Ideally, I would have added guacamole, but as is the story of life: my avocados weren’t ripe enough when I was making the dish!

-I did not include beans because a cup of beans has nearly two days worth of carbs!
+Since this is a low-carb nachos recipe, I did not include beans because a cup of beans has nearly two days worth of carbs!

 These Loaded Pork Rinds use Hatfield Recipe Essentials Chorizo